smatkovi/nangs/README.md

 # NANGS

-A Python module built on top of Pytorch to solve Partial Differential Equations.
+A Python library built on top of Pytorch to solve Partial Differential Equations.

 Our objective is to develop a new tool for simulating nature, using Neural Networks as solution approximation to Partial Differential Equations, increasing accuracy and optimziation speed while reducing computational cost.